laboon/ebook/text/10_what_is_software_testing.md

 8. Strings with EOF markers buried inside

   Can you think of any other possible inputs that might cause an error or an incorrect result?

+  External factors could also be a factor.
+What happens when...

+1. The system runs out of memory while processing the text?
+2. The CPU is running numerous other processes, leaving the system unresponsive?
+3. The network connection is lost midway through processing?